 I stopped briefly for water and cashew nuts to keep me going.
 The last 15 miles were the hard ones.
 Between the 15th and 8th mile, I nearly gave up.
 The incline was getting to me, but then I got into the main Brighton area and managed to finish.
 Also throughout the ride, my toes where very cold and so were my hands despite wearing gloves.

 - I’m not worried about my bike ride over four days between London and Paris.
-(This is in April – see previous posts and my JustGiving page.)
+(This is in April – see my JustGiving page.)
 Provided I do not get injured and I keep up my exercise bike training in addition to real rides, I should be able to do the ride.

 - Furthermore, I’m not worried about missing the ferry to France.
 We are leaving at 630 in the morning and are having 2 refreshment breaks and lunch.
 The 70 miles is achievable provided I do not lose the energy.

 - I did the ride on a Slow-Carb meal of steak, two eggs, broccoli (two portions) and black beans.
 I was absolutely fine until the last 15 miles when it took a little while for two handfuls of cashews (approx. 200 calories) to help.
 I do ride well when I have carbs, but it is possible to have a low-carb diet and do a ride like this.